Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 This log sequence confirms a successful setup of an NFC-based recovery configuration within the unified recovery module.

-### 🛠️ Detailed logs for Cloud Backup-based recovery setup
+### 🛠️ Cloud Backup VCA Token-based Recovery Setup

 The following logs describe a successful recovery configuration setup using a **CID-based key**, which refers to a cloud-stored recovery asset (e.g., a backed-up VCA Token).
 This process involves: